M3-org/m3tv/README.md

 1. The pet spawns in front of its owner looking at them, using the `idle` animation
 2. If the owner moves `far` from the pet, the pet starts to follow the owner, using the `speed` value and `move` animation
-3. When the pet gets `near` the owner again, the pet moves back to an `idle` mode
+3. Once the pet gets `near` the owner again, the pet moves back to an `idle` mode
 4. When the owner or someone else interacts with the pet, a random `emote` is chosen and executed
 5. When the owner commands the pet to `stay`, the pet no longer follows its owner

-While this gives you a rough idea of how the attributes can work together to form a pet, there are other things you can do too, such as roaming pets with full pathfinding capabilities or pets powered by AI.
+While this gives you a rough idea of how the attributes can work together to form pet behavior, ultimately the choice is up to each platform.
+Some platforms may choose to have roaming pets with pathfinding or be powered by AI.

 ## Validation

-We wrote a simple [validation script](/validate.js) that can be used by platforms to validate that a document perfectly conforms to the pet spec.
+We've included a simple [validation script](/validate.js) that can be used by platforms to validate that a document perfectly conforms to the pet spec.

 ## Examples

-The [examples](/examples) folder includes example pet documents and their assets.
+The [examples](/examples) folder includes example pets and assets.

 ## Todo